muratk5n/thirdwave/en/README.md

 docu- there is about a year's worth of journey behind every product even though the last-mile delivery of the product looks instantenous, then changes on demand could manifest itself as supply chain problems.
-Then there was covid itself effecting the production.
+Then covid also effected the production itself.

 ---